Find Affordable College Courses

 Read full report on Public Policy at Missouri Southern State University

-SUNY Empire undergraduate students pay an average of $17,540 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at SUNY Empire are $17,540 a year.
 Public Policy majors at SUNY Empire take out an average of $31,478 in student loans while working on their Bachelor's Degree.

-With a ranking of #6, Central Washington University did quite well on this year’s best value schools for public policy students working on their bachelor’s degree.
-Located in the town of Ellensburg, CWU is a public college with a fairly large student population.
+Central Washington University ranked #6 on this year’s Best Value Public Policy Bachelor’s Degree Schools list.
+Located in the town of Ellensburg, CWU is a public school with a large student population.

-Cornell University ranked #7 on this year’s Best Value Public Policy Bachelor’s Degree Schools list.
+Cornell University landed the #7 spot in the 2023 rankings for the best value bachelor’s degree public policy programs.
 Cornell is a fairly large private not-for-profit school located in the city of Ithaca.

-The average tuition and fees for an out-of-state undergraduate student at Cornell are $61,015 a year.
+Cornell undergraduate students pay an average of $61,015 in tuition and fees each year.
 After completing their Bachelor's Degree, public policy graduates from Cornell carry an average student debtload of $12,903.

 Virginia Tech landed the #8 spot in the 2023 rankings for the best value bachelor’s degree public policy programs.
-Located in the city of Blacksburg, Virginia Tech is a public school with a very large student population.
+Located in the small city of Blacksburg, Virginia Tech is a public school with a very large student population.

 The average tuition and fees for an out-of-state undergraduate student at Virginia Tech are $33,857 a year.
 While working on their Bachelor's Degree, public policy majors at Virginia Tech accumulate an average of around $21,905 in student debt.